linzhang-github/NLP-webapp-streamlit/README.md

 # NLP-webapp-streamlit
 # Deploy a NLP model into a web app with streamlit, docker, and AWS.

 As a data scientist, I work on different data science/data analytics projects on daily basis.
 Recently I designed and implemented a NLP model to reinvent the digital subcription strategy for a digital journal.
-In order to enable our end-users to use our NLP model(They don't need to be a programer), I deployed this NLP model into a web application and delivered this prototype with Streamlit, Docker, and AWS.
+We aim to help journalists/writers to create better content and approach right readers.
+In this NLP model, I automated the text mining process for over 20,000 articles and performed in-depth sentiments analysis and readability metrics analysis.
+In order to enable our end-users to use our NLP model to evaluate their content -- they don't need to be a programer to run the codes, I deployed this NLP model into a web application and delivered this prototype with Streamlit, Docker, and AWS.

 ### 1. Deploy the data app with Streamlit
 Stream is an open-source app framework for data scientist and machine learning engineers to deploy their data app in a short period of time.